Pezz89/PySoundConcat/src/sppysound/docs/api.rst

 --enforcerms          This flag enables scaling of matched grains to better
                       match the target's volume.

+--copy                This flag enables the copying of audio files from
+                      their location to the database, rather than creating symbolic links.
+This is useful for creating portable databases.

 --match_method        Choose the algorithm to use when matching analyses.
 Available algorithms are:

                          Brute force: 'bruteforce'

                          K-d Tree Search: 'kdtree'

---verbose, -v         Specify the verbosity of the script's output.
-Additional
+--verbose, -v         Specifies level of verbosity in output.
+For example:
-                      v will produce greater levels of detail ie. -vvvvv will produce all messages.
+                      '-vvvvv' will output all information. '-v' will output minimal information.

 -------------------
 AudioFile Class